CAJLS CERTIFICATION EXAM

 (formerly known as the Credit Test)

-CAJLS has been holding the assessment test (referred to as "the CAJLS Credit Test") annually for 50 years since 1967 to meet the requirements stipulated in the California Department of Education Codes Section 51243-51244-51245.
-It is estimated that easily more than ten thousand students registered at the CAJLS member schools have received foreign language credit from their attending public high school for their studies of Japanese at their respective nihongo gakko through the "CAJLS Credit Test" procedure since its inception year of 1967.
+CAJLS has been holding the assessment test annually for more than 50 years since 1967 to meet the requirements stipulated in the California Department of Education Codes Section 51243-51244-51245.
+It is estimated that easily more than ten thousand students registered at the CAJLS member schools have received foreign language credit from their attending public high school for their studies of Japanese at their respective nihongo gakko through the "CAJLS Certification Exam" procedure since its inception year of 1967.

 - All examinees must be currently enrolled in a CAJLS member school.

 - Examinees must be in the grade equivalent of American High School (9th to 12th grade).